 - Each person has unique needs that contribute to their homeless situation- they might need treatment for mental illnesses, or medical care, or addiction treatment- just to name a few.
 All of the service providers work together to find each person the best services based upon their unique needs.
 This is called case conferencing.

-- Like many programs that get the the root of the problem, Built-for-Zero saves money in the long run, but does have an increase in costs up front.
+- Like many programs that get the the root of the problem, Built for Zero saves money in the long run, but does have an increase in costs up front.
 However, Lawrence-Douglas County has a once-in-a-lifetime opportunity to take advantage of millions of dollars of federal COVID-19 relief funds allocated for affordable housing & homelessness.
 We just have to get all key players together to form a proposal on how we'll use them.

 - At our Action Assembly in May 2021, Justice Matters brought together over 600 people (safely distanced in their vehicles) at the Douglas County Fairgrounds to call for our city & county leaders to commit to using Built for Zero to end homelessness in Lawrence.
 At this meeting, Mayor Brad Finkleldei and County Commission Chair Shannon Portillo both committed to ending chronic homelessness by January of 2023, using the Built for Zero Program.
 The city, county & key stakeholders hold regular meetings to coordinate a prepare a proposal.
-Stay tuned for updates on how we're following up & supporting this effort!

 Do you like this page?